Key2Consulting/PowerSync/README.md

 # Concepts
 ## The PowerSync Repository
 The PowerSync Repository is a data store PowerSync uses to store all of its internal persisted state and runtime information.
 The repository should not be confused with source and target data sources (i.e. Connections) used for data integration purposes.
 For a given project, you would have one and only one repository.
-Except for [Quick Commands](#quick-commands), PowerSync commands require a connection to a repository to function.
-> Quick Commands do not require the explicit configuration of a repository, but will create one internally for the duration of the command execution.

 There are two types of repositories: file and database.
 Currently, Json and OleDb are the only file and database repository options.